kyma-project/website/content/blog-posts/2020-04-30-release-notes-1.12/index.md

 ### On-demand revision of the Kyma version on provisioned clusters

 From now on, you can specify a version of the Kyma Installer to be deployed on a provisioned cluster.
-This can help you to debug, track, or fix issues both during development and in an production-ready environment.
+This can help you to debug, track, or fix issues both during development and in the production-ready environment.

-### Upgrades in Compass Provisioner
+### Upgrades in the Runtime Provisioner

 In this release, we introduced the first version of [GraphQL API](https://github.com/kyma-incubator/compass/blob/master/docs/internal/runtime-upgrade.md) the Runtime Provisioner uses to upgrade a Kyma Runtime.
-Though simple, the API allows you to upgrade an existing Runtime to the new Kyma version and replace the existing configuration with the one passed with the upgrade mutation.
+Though simple, the API allows you to upgrade the existing Runtime to the new Kyma version and replace the existing configuration with the one passed with the upgrade mutation.
 We also included a rollback option, but it may still require additional actions on the cluster.

-### Automatic status update for Applications and Runtimes in Compass Director
+### Automatic status update for Applications and Runtimes in the Director

 When a paired Application or Runtime communicates with the Director API for the first time, the Director automatically sets its status to **CONNECTED**.
-This operation does not prevent you or the integration system from managing Application and Runtime statuses on your own.
+This operation does not prevent you or the Integration System from managing Application and Runtime statuses on your own.

-### Automatic Scenario Assignment in Compass Director
+### Automatic Scenario Assignment in the Director

 The [Automatic Scenario Assignment (ASA)](https://github.com/kyma-incubator/compass/blob/master/docs/compass/03-03-automatic-scenario-assignment.md) feature allows you to define a condition that specifies when a Scenario is automatically assigned to a Runtime.
 For example, you can specify a label that adds a given Scenario to each Runtime created by a given user, company, or any other entity.